A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Method

 \subsection{Sample selection}

 MUSE is an IFU instrument installed on the VLT operated by the European Southern Observatory (ESO) in Chile.
 It has a large field of view of $1\times 1$ arcmin$^2$ and covers a wavelength range from 4650 to 9300 \AA\ \citep{bacon2010muse}.
 This range covers the important gas emission lines (such as H$\alpha$, H$\beta$, [O~\textsc{iii}] $\lambda\lambda$4959, 5007, and $[\mathrm{N~\textsc{ii}}]$ $\lambda\lambda$6548, 6583), with which metallicity can be derived with the strong-line method \citep{Pagel1979,Edmunds1984}.
-MUSE is, therefore very suitable for SN metallicity studies.
+MUSE is, therefore, very suitable for SN metallicity studies.

-We cross-match the MUSE-Wide survey data in ESO Data Archive\footnote{\url{https://archive.eso.org/scienceportal/home}} to the Transient Name Server\footnote{\url{https://www.wis-tns.org/}} (TNS) and Open SN Catalog (OSC; \citealp{OSC2017}), finding host galaxies of 465 CCSNe with MUSE data at a redsift z < 0.05.
-As mentioned in the Introduction, further careful selection is curial to construct an unbiased sample for the statistical analysis of SN metallicities.
+As mentioned in the Introduction, further careful selection is curial to construct a minimally biased sample for the statistical analysis of SN metallicities.
 The two key considerations are SN discovery and data availability.

 \paragraph*{SN discovery}